dili021/my-portfolio/README.md

 ## Future features

-- Rebuild the website into a rails app with a designated blog section
+- Rebuild the website into a Rails & React app with a designated blog section.
+- Email subscription to newsletter/blog.